-The annual Odunde Street Festival, held every second Sunday in June, brings a genuine taste of Africa to South Street and one of Philadelphia’s oldest, historically African-American neighborhoods.
+The annual Odunde Street Festival brings a genuine taste of Africa to South Street and one of Philadelphia’s oldest, historically African-American neighborhoods.

 The festival begins with a procession to the Schuylkill River, where prayers are offered and blessings bestowed.
-The procession then returns to 23rd and South Streets for the start of the street festival.
+The procession then returns to South Street for the start of the street festival.

 Festival streets will be closed to traffic and parking, so consider taking public transportation.

 Odunde’s authentic African Marketplace features vendors from around the world, including the Caribbean and Brazil.